Articles

 Copy is visual

 One more thing that designers creating interfaces of any kind should always bear in mind is that copy is one more visual element of design.
-As well as the icons, fields, buttons, illustrations, toggles and the like, it literally occupies the part of the screen or web-page as any other graphic component and influences general stylistic presentation of the app or website.
-That means that both its informative content and visual presentation significantly affect efficiency of copy.
-This is the sort of mutual support of outer and inner side.
+As well as the icons, fields, buttons, illustrations, toggles, and the like, it literally occupies a part of the screen or web page as any other graphic component and influences the general stylistic presentation of the app or website.
+That means that both its informative content and visual presentation significantly affect the efficiency of a copy.
+This is the sort of mutual support of the outer and inner sides.

-It’s also important to remember that success of the efficient copy directly depends on such design solutions as choice of types and fonts, background, placement of the copy.
-All the mentioned aspects greatly affect the level of readability, so when they are done inappropriately the copy even being highly meaningful will lose the chance to get all its potential applied.
+It’s also important to remember that the success of an efficient copy directly depends on such design solutions as the choice of types and fonts, background, and placement of the copy.
+All the mentioned aspects greatly affect the level of readability, so when they are done inappropriately, the copy, even being highly meaningful, will lose the chance to get all its potential applied.

 So, let’s see what is the short bottom line here.
 Copy, which contains useful data but is poorly presented, will not work.
-Copy, which is visually presented in amazing way but shows the lack in meaning and purpose, will not work.
+Copy, which is visually presented in an amazing way but shows a lack of meaning and purpose, will not work.
 Keep the balance to make everything go round properly.
-Make meaning and appearance support each other and both aspects will get more powerful in terms of usability.
+Make meaning and appearance support each other, and both aspects will get more powerful in terms of usability.

 ui illustration graphic design

-Stages when copywriting is involved in design process
+Stages when copywriting is involved in the design process

-According to everything above mentioned, there are some stages of design process when professional copywriter can become a great help in the process:
+According to everything mentioned above, there are some stages of the design process when a professional copywriter can become a great help in the process:

-– creating copy presenting user personas and use cases – done by professional copywriter on the basis of information obtained from user research, they can be more efficient as the text will get concentrated and can be more efficient, especially in terms of teamwork;
+• creating copy presenting user personas and use cases – done by professional copywriters on the basis of information obtained from user research, they can be more efficient as the text will get concentrated and can be more efficient, especially in terms of teamwork

-– creating the copy for sets of catalogue and menu positions;
+• creating the copy for sets of catalog and menu positions

 UI design recipe website

 The list is not a sort of cure-all here—it’s just a recommendation on the points to consider.
-On the basis of our studio experience, we can say that, in particular, it is useful for design teams which are keen to optimize and improve production so that all the professionals involved in design process could get deep into the work they do best of all and not get distracted with the tasks that are not directly in their skills scope.
-This sort of strategy usually brings high level of performance.
-As for freelancers in UI/UX design, working alone, our thoughts can be helpful to consider this sort of aspect and perhaps master some new skills in supporting visual solutions with effective copy.
+On the basis of our studio experience, we can say that, in particular, it is useful for design teams that are keen to optimize and improve production so that all the professionals involved in the design process can get deep into the work they do best of all and not get distracted with the tasks that are not directly in the scope of their skills.
+This sort of strategy usually brings a high level of performance.
+As for freelancers in UI/UX design working alone, our thoughts can be helpful to consider this sort of aspect and perhaps master some new skills in supporting visual solutions with effective copy.

 Originally written for Tubik Blog